Dabinderjit Singh: Politics

 Singh was approached in 2001 by the Metropolitan Police Service (MPS) and joined its first Independent Advisory Group (IAG) that was set up for visible minority ethnic and faith groups in advance of the report of the Macpherson Inquiry into the murder of Stephen Lawrence.
 He was appointed to the board of Transport for London in 2006, under former Mayor of London Ken Livingstone, and served until 2008.

-Singh has acted as a spokesman for the Sikh Secretariat, formed in 2001, and has been the Principal Adviser of the Sikh Federation (UK) (SFUK), a pro-Khalistan organisation formed in September 2003 as an offshoot of the banned International Sikh Youth Federation (ISYF).
+Singh has acted as a spokesman for the Sikh Secretariat, formed in 2001, and has been the Principal Adviser of the Sikh Federation (UK) (SFUK), an organisation formed in September 2003 after the banning of the International Sikh Youth Federation (ISYF).
+The ban on the ISYF was lifted by the UK Government in March 2016.
 He is also a founding member of the Sikh Network set up in September 2014 that has become associated with the "Sikh Manifesto".

 Singh, although never a member, was associated with the ISYF as he wore a jacket with a small ISYF emblem at his investiture at Buckingham Palace in December 2000 when he received his Order of the British Empire from Queen Elizabeth II.
-The ISYF has been proscribed as a terrorist organisation in the UK in March 2001, followed by India in December 2001 and Canada in July 2003.
+The ISYF was banned in the UK in March 2001, followed by India in December 2001 and Canada in July 2003.
 In the UK the organisation suspended its membership and national and local structures to legally challenge the proscription.
 In March 2016 following a legal challenge by three prominent Sikhs, including Singh, the UK Government lifted the ban on the ISYF in the UK and in April 2016 all restrictions were removed across the EU.